 (a) Failure to be Present at Hearing.
 The arbitration hearing shall proceed in the absence of any party who, after due notice, fails to be present.
 The panel shall require the other party or parties to submit such evidence as the panel may require for the making of an award.
 The failure of a party to be present, either in person or by counsel, at an arbitration hearing shall constitute a waiver of the right to reject the award and a consent to the entry by the court of a judgment on the award.
 In the event the party who fails to be present thereafter moves, or files a petition to the court, to vacate the judgment as provided therefor under the provisions of the Code of Civil Procedure for the vacation of judgments by default, sections 2-1301 and 2-1401, the court, in its discretion, in addition to vacating the judgment, may order the matter for rehearing in arbitration and may also impose the sanction of costs and fees as a condition for granting such relief.

-(b) Good-Faith Participation.
+For the purposes of this paragraph, being present encompasses appearing in person, by counsel, or remotely, including by telephone or video conference. (b) Good-Faith Participation.
 All parties to the arbitration hearing must participate in the hearing in good faith and in a meaningful manner.
 If a panel of arbitrators unanimously finds that a party has failed to participate in the hearing in good faith and in a meaningful manner, the panel's finding and factual basis therefor shall be stated on the award.
 Such award shall be prima facie evidence that the party failed to participate in the arbitration hearing in good faith and in a meaningful manner and a court, when presented with a petition for sanctions or remedy therefor, may order sanctions as provided in Rule 219(c), including, but not limited to, an order debarring that party from rejecting the award, and costs and attorney fees incurred for the arbitration hearing and in the prosecution of the petition for sanctions, against that party.

-Adopted May 20, 1987, effective June 1, 1987; amended April 7, 1993, effective June 1, 1993.
+Adopted May 20, 1987, effective June 1, 1987; amended April 7, 1993, effective June 1, 1993, amended Sept.
+29, 2021, eff.
+Oct.
+2021.